 Official site: https://stmaryandsteanswythe.org

-The National Memorial to the Few at Capel-le-Ferne is maintained by the Battle of Britain Memorial Trust.
-This striking monument is dedicated to Churchill's famous "Few" — the pilots who fought in the skies above this part of England to keep the country free from invasion.
+The Battle of Britain Memorial, formerly known as the National Memorial to the Few, is located at Capel-le-Ferne.
+Maintained by the Battle of Britain Memorial Trust, this striking monument is dedicated to Churchill's famous "Few," the pilots who fought in the skies above this part of England to keep the country free from invasion.

 The memorial itself includes the names of the 3,000 men who flew, fought, and died in what is widely considered Britain's most crucial battle of the 20th century.

-The Romney, Hythe & Dymchurch Railway (RH&DR) — the "world's biggest smallest railway" — runs on tracks just 15 inches apart and is set against a backdrop of some of Kent's most picturesque countryside.
+The Romney, Hythe & Dymchurch Railway (RH&DR), nicknamed the "world's biggest smallest railway," runs on tracks just 15 inches apart and is set against a backdrop of some of Kent's most picturesque countryside.

-Consisting of the world's largest collection of 1/3-scale steam locos, this remarkable, fully functioning railway operates along 13.5 miles of track stretching across Romney Marsh from Hythe all the way to Dungeness, a National Nature Reserve consisting of one of the world's largest expanses of shingle (it's also home to the Old Lighthouse, opened in 1904).
+Consisting of the world's largest collection of 1/3-scale steam locos, this remarkable, fully functioning railway operates along 13.5 miles of track stretching across Romney Marsh from Hythe all the way to Dungeness, a National Nature Reserve.
+You can actually make a stop at this unique destination, which consists of one of the world's largest expanses of shingle and is also home to the Old Lighthouse, opened in 1904.